enoch-sit/tool-simple-chatbot-Azure-huggingFace-stack/README.md

 **Key Changes**:

-- Replaced `langchain_openai.OpenAIEmbeddings` with a custom `HuggingFaceEmbeddings` class using `sentence-transformers/all-MiniLM-L6-v2`.
+- Replaced local `transformers` with a `HuggingFaceInferenceEmbeddings` class that calls the Hugging Face Inference API (`sentence-transformers/all-MiniLM-L6-v2`).
-- Swapped `ChatOpenAI` for `AzureChatOpenAI` with Azure-specific credentials.
-- Adjusted Pinecone dimension to 384 (MiniLM’s output size vs. OpenAI’s 1536).
+- Used `requests` to send text to the API and retrieve 384-dimensional embeddings.
+- Removed `torch` and `AutoTokenizer`/`AutoModel` dependencies.
+- Error handling added for API failures or unexpected responses.

 ##### 5.3: FastAPI Backend (`backend/main.py`)

-- **Unchanged**: The FastAPI endpoints don’t directly depend on the LLM/embeddings, so this file remains the same unless you need to tweak response handling.
+- **Unchanged**: The endpoints remain the same, as they don’t directly interact with the embedding logic.

 #### Step 6: Frontend Setup (`frontend/app.py`)

-- **Unchanged**: The frontend interacts with the backend via APIs, so no changes are needed here.
-It still works with the updated `rag_agent.py`.
+- **Unchanged**: The frontend interacts via APIs, so no modifications are needed.

 #### Step 7: Run the Application